benjohnsto/ronaldsons_cemetery/README.md

 1848 / aged 5 years [verse] Also / Susanna / only child of / Samuel
 and Jane Fiss / who departed this life / November 30th 1855 / in the
 10th year of her age. [verse]

-Father and Mother /
-Sacred / to / the memory of / Andrew Esterlon / who departed this life / October 31st 1830 / in the 62nd year of his age
-Also / Ann / wife of Andrew Esterlon / who departed this life / February 26th 1866' / in the 81st year of her age. [verse]
+Father and Mother / Sacred / to / the memory of / Andrew Esterlon / who departed this life / October 31st 1830 / in the 62nd year of his age Also / Ann / wife of Andrew Esterlon / who departed this life / February 26th 1866' / in the 81st year of her age. [verse]

 Sacred / to the memory of / Margaret C. A . / wife of / Thomas H .
-Dickson / Died January 6th 1849 / aged 38 years 2 months / and 9
-days [verse] And / Thomas H .
-Dickson / Born in Norristown, Penna / March 2d 1806 / Died in New York / May 20th 1861 / in the Fifty-sixth
-year / of his age.
+Dickson / Died January 6th 1849 / aged 38 years 2 months / and 9 days [verse] And / Thomas H .
+Dickson / Born in Norristown, Penna / March 2d 1806 / Died in New York / May 20th 1861 / in the Fifty-sixth year / of his age.
 Hugh Beid / son of / Thomas H . and Margaretta Dickson / Born January 22d 1841 / Died July 15th 1871.

 In / Memory of / Elizabeth W .
-Dickson / Wife of Hugh Dickson / who departed this life / September 3rd 1850 / in the 78th year of her
-age Also / Hugh Dickson / who departed this life / June 14th 1856 / in the 85th year of his age.
+Dickson / Wife of Hugh Dickson / who departed this life / September 3rd 1850 / in the 78th year of her age Also / Hugh Dickson / who departed this life / June 14th 1856 / in the 85th year of his age.

 In / Memory of / Joseph B .
-Dickson / who departed this life / June
-1st 1827 / aged 25 years 5 months & 18 days Also / Samuel C. Dickson / who departed this life / February 12th 1829 / aged 25 years 9 months
-& 9 days Also / Alexander W .
+Dickson / who departed this life / June 1st 1827 / aged 25 years 5 months & 18 days Also / Samuel C. Dickson / who departed this life / February 12th 1829 / aged 25 years 9 months & 9 days Also / Alexander W .
 Dickson / died December 26th 1841 [ ?] / aged 22 years 5 months & 15 days.

-Sacred / to the memory of / William P. Beard / Son of Peter and Ann Beard / who departed this life / August 26th 1845 / aged 18 years 4
-months and 4 days / He was the only son of his mother, / and she was a widow Mrs Ann Beard / Died January 30th 1868 / Aged 74 years
+Sacred / to the memory of / William P. Beard / Son of Peter and Ann Beard / who departed this life / August 26th 1845 / aged 18 years 4 months and 4 days / He was the only son of his mother, / and she was a widow Mrs Ann Beard / Died January 30th 1868 / Aged 74 years

-Sacred / to the memory of / Charles C. Mansell / a native of / who died at Philadelphia / the 23rd [?] of July, 1845 [?] / in the 18th
-year of his age.
+Sacred / to the memory of / Charles C. Mansell / a native of / who died at Philadelphia / the 23rd [?] of July, 1845 [?] / in the 18th year of his age.

 In memory of / P .
 E .
 Meinadier / Died 28th July 1844 [9]

-I n / memory / of / Josh Commarque / born at Bordeaux / in France / died Novr 6, 1844 / aged 90 years [verse]
+In / memory / of / Josh Commarque / born at Bordeaux / in France / died Novr 6, 1844 / aged 90 years [verse]

 Sacred / to the memory of / James Gibson / a Native of Scotland / who departed this life / August 25th 1853 / in the 94th year of his age.

-[An indecipherable stone] /
-/ born in Scotland /
-/ died / October 1828
+[An indecipherable stone] / ______ / born in Scotland / ______ / died / October 1828

 Sacred / to the memory of Captn Thomas Taylor / who departed this life / December 11th 1854 / in the 67th year of his age.

-Sacred / to / the memory of / Mary / wife of / Capt Thomas Taylor / who departed this life / June 14, 1828, / Aged 31 [?] years 11 months /
-& 18 days.
+Sacred / to / the memory of / Mary / wife of / Capt Thomas Taylor / who departed this life / June 14, 1828, / Aged 31 [?] years 11 months / & 18 days.

 Alexander Malloch / Born April 1797.
 Died Feb.
 23, 1841

-William H . son of Alexander & / Elizabeth Malloch / Born March 4,
+William H . son of Alexander & / Elizabeth Malloch / Born March 4, 1821.
-1821.
 Died Jan.
 19, 1848

-Sacred / to the Memory of / my beloved
+Sacred / to the Memory of / my beloved ______/ Joseph M. La____ / Who died Jan. / Aged 31 [?] years / and 25 [?] days

-/ Joseph M .
-Da
-/
-Who died Jan.
-/ Aged 31 [?] years
-/ and 25 [?] days
-Bichard Merrick / Samuel Louderback / Sarah Louderback /284 Inscriptions in Bonaldson's Cemetery, Philadelphia.
+Richard Merrick / Samuel Louderback / Sarah Louderback / Richard M .
-Bichard M .
 Leslie / Caroline W .
 Leslie / Walter H .
 Leslie / Robert
 E .
 L .
 Patton / Mary A .
 Patton / Robert M .
 Patton /

 Family Vault / Eleanor & Alice children of / Thomas & Mary L .
 Conner / Thomas Conner / Born December 22nd 1802 / Died January 7th
 1877 Mary Louisa wife of / Thomas Conner / B Aug.
 15th 1802—D
 Nov.
 15th 1895 Children / Maria Theresa / B 1827—D April 15th 1900
 Ellen Josephine / B June 6th 1836—D Dec.
 29th 1910 Marcella / B
 1831—D July 8th 1912

 Thomas Durant / 1798 1842 / Anne Durant / 1801 1866 / Elizabeth
 A .
 Bolin / 1822 1848 / John B .
 Durant / 1828 1854 / William H .
 Durant /
 1830 1858 / Charles Durant / 1837 1872 / Thomas F .
 Durant / 1826
 1886' / Maria and Emily L . / infants

 In Memory / of / Matthias B. Clark / Born June 17th 1811.
 Died
 April 4th 1834 [ 9] Mary Baser / Born January 14th 1815.
 Died April
 29th 1834 Elizabeth Wall / Born March 10th 1771.
 Died May 10th
 1840 [ 9] Charles W .
 Clark / Born Feb.
 1st.
 1851.
 Died Oct.
 29th 1851
 George Wall / Born Jan.
 23rd 1771.
 Died Oct.
 26 Eliza W a l l / [stone broken] 1797.
 Died Mar.
 10th 1876

 Ann Clark / wife of John C. Clark / Born April 17, 1793 / Died Dee.
 7, 1872 John C. Clark / Born A u g .
 7, 1787 / Died April 22, 1882
 Mary A .
 Clark / daughter of / John C. & Ann Clark / Died Sept.
 20, 1884

 Elizabeth H . / wife of / George B .
 Birch / died February 13, 1851

 To my wife / Lizzie [verse]

 Sacred / to the memory of / James Armstrong / who departed this life / March 13th A .
-D. 1841 / aged 56 years Also / Bebecca Armstrong /
-Wife of the above who / departed this life Augft / 1st A .
+D. 1841 / aged 56 years Also / Bebecca Armstrong / Wife of the above who / departed this life Augft / 1st A .
 D. 1860 in the 91st. / year of her age. [verse]

 [Stone broken off] died April 14 185

 Elizabeth, / Born Dec.
 1st.
 1836 / Died March 1st.
-1843 / Albert
-Cornell [broken off]
+1843 / Albert Cornell [broken off]

-Sacred / to / the memory of / John Wilbank / who died August 20th 1830 / aged 13 years Also / Emma Matilda Wilbank / who died
-December 17th 1832 / aged 7 years Also / Clara Caroline Wilbank / who died May 23rd 1863 / aged 3 years 8 months & 1 day.
+Sacred / to / the memory of / John Wilbank / who died August 20th 1830 / aged 13 years Also / Emma Matilda Wilbank / who died December 17th 1832 / aged 7 years Also / Clara Caroline Wilbank / who died May 23rd 1863 / aged 3 years 8 months & 1 day.

 The Family Ground of / Tirzah Brooks / Tirzah widow of / Samuel Brooks late of / Exeter, N .
 H . / died Jan.
 22nd.
 1831 / Aet.
-75 years
-& 8 months Elizabeth Brooks Thompson / widow of / John Thompson / and daughter of / Samuel and Tirzah Brooks / born June 27th 1801 / died March 15th 1889
+75 years & 8 months Elizabeth Brooks Thompson / widow of / John Thompson / and daughter of / Samuel and Tirzah Brooks / born June 27th 1801 / died March 15th 1889

 James E .
 Brooks / 1799—1850 Mary wife of / Jas.
 E .
-Brooks /
-1807—1832 Capt, Oliver Brooks / 1796—1848 Sarah / wife of /
+Brooks / 1807—1832 Capt, Oliver Brooks / 1796—1848 Sarah / wife of / Capt.
-Capt.
 Oliver Brooks / 1802—1847

 Sacred / to / the memory of / Samuel / second son of / Capt.
-Oliver
-& Sarah Brooks / who died April 11th 1839 / aged 10 years 6 months
-26 days [verses]
+Oliver & Sarah Brooks / who died April 11th 1839 / aged 10 years 6 months 26 days [verses]

-Sarah Cornish / who died July 30, 1839 / aged 2 years 2 months 10
-days Benjamin Allen / who died Oetr 9, 1839 / aged 7 days [verse]
-Henry Clay / called to the bosom of his Savior / April 2, 1845, aged 5 hours [verse]
+Sarah Cornish / who died July 30, 1839 / aged 2 years 2 months 10 days Benjamin Allen / who died Oetr 9, 1839 / aged 7 days [verse] Henry Clay / called to the bosom of his Savior / April 2, 1845, aged 5 hours [verse]

 In memory of / John McFee Jr / Died Jan.
-10, 1863 / in the 39thInscriptions in Bonaldson's Cemetery, Philadelphia.
-285
-year of his age.
+10, 1863 / in the 39th year of his age.
 Also his wife / Frances L .
 C. McFee / Died Oct.'
 2, 1887 / in the 55th year of her age

-Little Cynthia's / Grave / Born at Flushing Long Island / M a y 9, 1851 [?] / Died at Philadelphia / Dec.
-1, 1855 [ Ï ]
+Little Cynthia's / Grave / Born at Flushing Long Island / May 9, 1851 [?] / Died at Philadelphia / Dec.
+1, 1855 [?]

 In memory of / Charles B .
-Corson / Died October
-/ aged 20
+Corson / Died October / aged 20
 months and 8 days Charles S. Corson / Died June 18th 18— / aged
 1 month and 3 days Hamilton Corson / Died January 1st [?] / aged
 4 months and 11 [ ?] days James J .
 Corson / Died September 11th [ f ]
 1842 / aged 5 [?] weeks Adaline F .
 Corson / Died January 16th
-1848 [?] / aged 20 months and 11 days / Children of Joseph [?] and
+1848 [?] / aged 20 months and 11 days / Children of Joseph [?] and Mary Corson
-Mary Corson

 To our / Parents / Charles Harvey / Born January 1st 1783 / Died
 August 24th 1831 Mary Harvey / Born July 25th 1790 / Died April
 28th 1868

-In / Memory of / James
-/ died April
-/ age 4 years
+In / Memory of / James _____ / died April ___ / age 4 years

 In / Memory of / Napoleon Stanton / Born January 10th 1833 /
 Died December 17th 1855 / Aged 22 years & 11 Months

-M y Son / in / Memory of / James C. Boyd / son of the late Capn Boyd / of / Wexford, Ireland / Died April 15th 1838 [ ?]
+My Son / in / Memory of / James C. Boyd / son of the late Capn Boyd / of / Wexford, Ireland / Died April 15th 1838 [ ?]
 Aged 30 Y r s .
 Also / Clara / Daughter of / James C. &
 Boyd / Died August 15th